Zone (1995 film)

 Zone is a 1995 Japanese experimental short film directed by Takashi Ito.
 It features a headless figure restrained to a chair, surrounded by a ghostly, masked figure, a model train, and other imagery.

 In 1996, Zone won a Main Prize at the International Short Film Festival in Oberhausen, Germany.

+In 2024, Ito adapted his film in truncated form to a music video for the British post-punk band Squid.